-The College reserves the right to change the terms of the scheme at any time, or to withdraw the scheme altogether.
+The College reserves the right to change the terms of either scheme at any time, or to withdraw one of both of the schemes altogether.

 There is also useful information on the University website, including details of free cycling training that is available to staff, and maps showing traffic-free cycle routes around the city.
 In addition, it is possible to purchase bicycle lights and locks at a discount from the University website.